 charge.
 The item must be returned at the customers expense with all the original packaging & be in as new condition unopened and not used.
 ‘Still in new condition’.

 No VAT can be reclaimed on used items charged under the HM Revenue & Customs Margin Scheme.

 None of our terms will affect your statuary rights.

 Mail Order Delivery Details.

 Next Working Day Delivery by ’12’ Noon Via DPD Local GPS Tracked.
 Highlands/Islands is a three day delivery.
-Orders taken over the weekend are dispatched on a Monday for delivery on a Tuesday.
-Orders taken on a Friday before 3pm will be shipped and delivered on a Monday ‘The Next Working Day’.
+Next working day id during the hours of 8am to 6pm or economy is a three to four day delivery.
+Where FREE delivery is offered we will ship by the most cost effective means.
+Orders taken over the weekend are dispatched on a Monday.
+Orders taken on a Friday before 3pm will be shipped the same day.